berndverst/nylasn1-external-warning-plugin/README.md

 Limitations:
 - Does not update when thread is updated.
 - Does not yet show warning when composing new messages to external domains (and when these draft recipients are altered).
+  - Need to handle reply to an existing thread.
+  - Need to handle composition of entirely new message.